laharms01/data146_repository/project5_P1.md

 > Which of the models produced the best results in predicting wealth of all persons throughout the smaller West African country being described?
 Support your results with plots, graphs and descriptions of your code and its implementation.
 You are welcome to incorporate snippets to illustrate an important step, but please do not paste verbose amounts of code within your project report.
 Alternatively, you are welcome to provide a link in your references at the end of your (part 1) Project 5 report.

+When determining which model produced the best predictive results, we should first eliminate a target that is less effective.
+Based on what we've seen, across the board, having WealthI as target generates models with larger R^2 values and thus more accurate predictive results.
+On average, those models with a target of WealthI are about 7.5% more effective than those with a target of WealthC.

+As all R^2 values among the remaining three models in consideration are nearly identical, it is hard to precisely decide which model is the best.
+Based on the data I got during this lab, it seems that the linear model barely beats out the ridge and lasso models as the most effective.